IIIF/cookbook-recipes/recipe/0045-css/index.md

 ## Restrictions

 The CSS approach depends wholly on viewer implementation of CSS as applied to a resource.
 Viewers have no requirement to support CSS styling.
 Browser-based viewers may defer CSS implementation in whole or in part to the browser.
+Consequently, and also for reasons of accessibility, annotations should not rely on styling for semantics and should be readable by a human or machine without styling.

 ## Example